ApopheniaPays/dextassistant/README.md

 The nice people at DEXTools.io have built a great information explorer for Uniswap.
 However, I found that as I explored the information it gave me, I had to do far too much clicking around to other websites to do my own research on the coins listed.
 I wanted a quicker way to gather information and determine which coins might be worth investing in, and more importantly, which look like scams and should be avoided.
 So I took all the research I was doing by hand, and coded a tool that gave quicker access to it, and in some cases, embedded it right in the page without having to leave DEXTools.

+Installation tips are included below.
+Yes, you're going to have to _read_.

 # DISCLAIMER